clowdhaus/terraform-aws-iam/examples/iam-read-only-policy/README.md

-# IAM read-only policy example
+# AWS IAM ReadOnly Policy Example

-Configuration in this directory creates read-only IAM policy and attaches it to AWS SSO.
+Configuration in this directory creates a read-only IAM policy and attaches it to an AWS SSO permission set.

 # Usage